FroggoPBG/2nd-Anniversary/README.md

 - All results can and will be used against you in future arguments
 - Screenshots may be shared with my girlfriends
 - Correct answers must be celebrated with kisses

-## 🎮 Ready to Play?
-Click the link to start!
-Good luck, you'll need it! 😘

 ---
 Made with 💕 and a healthy dose of relationship anxiety